How Industrial Wastewater Pretreatment Works

 What Chemicals Are Used In Wastewater Treatment Plants?

-When considering your pretreatment method, the first place to start is determining what you need to remove from the water to meet discharge requirements.
+When considering your wastewater pretreatment process, the first place to start is determining what you need to remove from the water to meet discharge requirements.
 Many industrial applications create microscopic materials small enough that they can get through mechanical filtration means.
 However, with appropriate chemical treatment, you can remove ions and smaller dissolved solids from your water, as well as the suspended solids.
 The top three types of chemical pretreatments for wastewater involve:

 - pH Adjusters